-The Board is constantly trying to refine the housing portfolio to meet the agreed standards of accommodation, location and economy of maintenance with low running costs.
+The Board is constantly trying to refine the housing portfolio to meet the agreed standards of accommodation, location, and economy of maintenance with low running costs.

-Each year, a number of houses will either be replaced or new ones constructed, depending on the funds that can be generated.
+Each year, several houses will either be replaced or new ones constructed, depending on the funds that can be generated.

-The time scale for achieving new-build solutions can often mean that short-term accommodation has to be provided either by using the existing house (or another nearby) or by renting.
+The time scale for achieving new-build solutions can often mean that short-term accommodation must be provided either by using the existing house (or another nearby) or by renting.
 The time scale of the planning process can be particularly unpredictable.